platoartrade/platoartrade.github.io/index.md

 ## 5. Trusted Merchants

-All of our merchants and their stats are listed below.
+All of our merchants are listed below.
 If you wish to become a merchant, contact our group owners.

 <table class="table table-sm table-bordered">
     <thead>